-When appropriate, Hotlines will be coordinated with other communication efforts of the college such as editorials, commentary, debates, literature reviews, and communications from the ACR president in Arthritis Care & Research, Arthritis & Rheumatism, the ACR newsletter and other publications.
+When appropriate, Hotlines will be coordinated with other communication efforts of the college such as editorials, commentary, debates, literature reviews, and communications from the ACR president in Arthritis Care & Research, Arthritis & Rheumatology, ACR e-newsletters, and other publications.

-The Hotline is produced by the Communications and Marketing Committee (CMC) of the ACR.
-Topics for Hotline are chosen by the CMC and the Hotline editors.
-Topics for ACR Hotlines come from various sources including issues in the media related to rheumatology, deliberations of regulatory agencies (e.g. the USA Food and Drug Administration), and new information from scientific meetings.
-Any ACR member may submit a topic for consideration or may volunteer to write a Hotline by emailing email@example.com.
+Hotline is produced by the Communications and Marketing Committee (CMC) of the ACR.
+Topics are chosen by the CMC and the Hotline editors.
+Topics for ACR Hotlines come from various sources including issues in the media related to rheumatology, deliberations of regulatory agencies (e.g., the U.S. Food and Drug Administration), and new information from scientific meetings.
+Any ACR member may submit a topic for consideration or may volunteer to write a Hotline by emailing firstname.lastname@example.org.

-The primary audience for the ACR Hotline is the busy practicing clinician.
+The primary audience for Hotline is the busy practicing clinician.
 Therefore, in addition to rigorous selection of topic, brevity, quality, and lack of bias in the presentation are essential.

 Hotlines must have the following format:

-Hotlines will be initially reviewed by the CMC (and the DSC if the topic is relevant to a therapeutic agent) with a 48 hour turn around and will then be forwarded to the Executive Committee for approval.
+Hotlines will be initially reviewed by the CMC (and the DSC if the topic is relevant to a therapeutic agent) with a 48-hour turn around and will then be forwarded to the Executive Committee (EC) for approval.

 Disagreements about the information or summary statements contained in Hotline will be mediated by the chair of the CMC.
 If the CMC chair is unable to resolve the disagreement in a manner acceptable to the editors and/or authors, the issue will be referred to the Executive Committee.
 If the resolution reached by the EC is unacceptable to the authors or editors, they have the option to remove their name from the Hotline and it will be published as a communication from the CMC.

-The chair of the CMC will work with the EC, the DSC, the ACR newsletter editor, and the editors of Arthritis Care & Research and Arthritis & Rheumatology to coordinate with other forms of communications such as editorials, more in depth reviews, commentaries, debates, and communications from the ACR president and leadership.
+The chair of the CMC will work with the EC, the DSC, the ACR e-newsletter editor, and the editors of Arthritis Care & Research and Arthritis & Rheumatology to coordinate with other forms of communications such as editorials, more in-depth reviews, commentaries, debates, and communications from the ACR president and leadership.

-Choice of Hotline Editors: Hotline editors will be chosen by the chair of the CMC with 2 year staggered terms and the option of reappointment for a second term.
+Choice of Hotline editors: Hotline editors will be chosen by the chair of the CMC with two-year staggered terms and the option of reappointment for a second term.

 Dr. X has no conflict of interest regarding the material in this ACR Hotline; or